Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 | [ "one", "two", "three" ] | Vector-of-strings literal
 | { "a": 100, "b": 200 } | Dictionary of string-integer literal.
 | ...			| Any literal that is compatible with json_t can be a JSON literal
+| 'A'			| Character literal.
+ASCII.
+This is equivalent to the number 65 (A as ASCII).
+Can be one character or an escape character (see string literals).

 Floyd supports decimal literals, as above, but also hexadecimal and binary literals.